jschalk/jaar/README.md

 positions are aggregated by a listener into a coherant agenda that can include tasks to do and tasks of  of existence.
 Listening and acting on it.

-A agents's agenda in the community is built by the the massed intreprtation of
+A agents's agenda in the community is built by the the stared intreprtation of
 1. Partner agents agendas
 2. Their own independent agenda